shivammehta25/shivammehta25.github.io/_posts/2023-01-27-temperature-in-language-models-open-ai-whisper-probabilistic-machine-learning.md

 We can visualize the effect of the sampling temperature on the sampling process by plotting the probability density function of the gaussian distribution with different sampling temperatures.

 ![Different temperatures continuous](different_temperatures_continuous.jpeg)
-_Probability density function of the gaussian distribution with different sampling temperatures_
+_The probability density function of the gaussian distribution with different sampling temperatures_

 Notice how the gaussian flattens as we increase the sampling temperature.
 This can be useful to sample from a gaussian distribution with a higher variance.
 We can also say that increasing the sampling temperature increases the uncertainty of the model, which can be useful to sample varied samples from the same distribution.